Military Police (Brazil): Organization

 The Secretariat for Public Security (Secretaria de Segurança Pública—SSP) supervises all state police activities.
 The SSPs are subordinate to the National Council of Public Security (Conselho Nacional de Segurança Pública - CONASP).

 According to Article 144 of the federal constitution, the function of the Military Police "is to serve as a conspicuous police force and to preserve public order."
 The Military Police of any state are organized as a military force and have a military-based rank structure.
 Training is weighted more heavily toward police matters, but counterinsurgency training is also included.
 Arms and equipment of state forces include machine guns and armored cars, in addition to other items generally associated with police.

 Article 144 of the constitution stipulates that: "The Military Police forces and the Military Firefighters Corps, ancillary forces and army reserve, are subordinate, along with the Civil Police forces, to the governors of the states, Federal District, and territories."
 Between 1969 and 1985, the Ministry of Army has controlled the Military Police during periods of declared national emergency.
 Before 1930 these forces were under individual state control, and known as "the governors' armies."
 They sometimes outnumbered regular troops in many states.
 In 1932, after Constitutionalist Revolution in São Paulo, the Federal Army took steps to reverse this situation.
 In 1964 most Military Police members were on the side of the successful conspirators.

 During military dictatorship, Military Police units were often commanded by active-duty army officers, but that has occurred less frequently as professional police officers have achieved higher ranks and positions.
 The commandant of a state's Military Police is usually a Colonel.
 The command is divided into police regions, which deploy police battalions and companies.
 Firefighting is also a Military Police function in some states, but they are organized in separate units called Corpo de Bombeiros Militar.
 State traffic police are either the State Highway Police (Polícia Rodoviária Estadual), or the Traffic Police (Polícia de Trânsito) in the larger cities.
 Both are part of the state Military Police.

 Field organization

-The Military Police is organized into battalions (Batalhão de Polícia Militar), companies (Companhia de Polícia Militar), platoons (Pelotão de Polícia Militar), and subdivided into detachments (Destacamento de Polícia Militar).
+Military police are operationally structured into intermediate commands (area or specialized policing), battalions (Batalhão de Polícia Militar), companies (Companhia de Polícia Militar), platoons (Pelotão de Polícia Militar), and subdivided into detachments (Destacamento de Polícia Militar).
 The battalions are based in major urban centers, and their companies and platoons are distributed according to population density in cities.

+There are also other intermediate denominations, such as: special groups, garrisons and also independent military police companies (CIPM or Cia PM Ind) which are at the same level of administrative autonomy as the battalions; having, however, less personnel and smaller policing areas.